zacanger/niddesa/text/mahaniddesa-from-chinese/16-chinese-google.md

 medicine or crushed holile, which is appropriate.
 After clinging to that, he wears coarse clothes; receives coarse food; lives in coarse dwellings; uses coarse patients' necessities and medical necessities.
-The homeowners knew him this way: "This Shaman is a person who has few desires, a contented person, a lonely person, a person who is away from the masses, a person whose vitality has been activated, and a talker.
+The homeowners knew him this way: "This Samana is a person who has few desires, a contented person, a lonely person, a person who is away from the masses, a person whose vitality has been activated, and a talker.
 "They used more and more invitations with clothes, food, shelter, patients' necessities, and medical necessities."
 He said: "The